About the course

 - The opportunity to ‘front-load’ the training year with the chance to observe outstanding practice;

-- Experience in genuinely comprehensive schools where you would gain experience of both very challenging pupils and also some exceptionally high achievers;
+- Experience in genuinely comprehensive schools where you would gain exposure to both very challenging pupils and also some exceptionally high achievers;

-- School-based tutorials as a group led by experienced members of the school leadership team;
+- School-based tutorials as a group led by experienced members of school leadership teams;

 - Learning in schools that share a strong commitment to child centred hands on learning rooted in an exciting topic based approach;

-- The chance to train amongst highly committed, positive professional staff;
+- The chance to train among highly committed, positive professional staff who love their jobs;

-- The opportunity to become part of a school community thus gaining understanding of the richness and complexities of primary teaching.
+- The opportunity to become part of a school community, gaining understanding of the richness and complexities of primary teaching.

 You’ll get a bursary of £6,000 if you have: